 “We wanted to tell Rose-Lynn’s story as authentically as possible, so decided to shoot on location throughout the seven weeks of production for the right lighting and texture to reflect our original script,” Steel said.

-He explains Wild Rose was predominantly a single camera shoot, with a Red Weapon, fitted with T2.2-3.5 Hawk V-Lite Anamorphic glass, operating as the principle camera package.
+He explains Wild Rose was predominantly a single camera shoot, with a RED Helium, fitted with T2.2-3.5 Hawk V-Lite Anamorphic glass, operating as the principle camera package.

 Also on production was Harry Bowers as first AC, Wayne King as gaffer, and DITs Grant McPhee and Ben McKinstrie.
 “We shot RAW 4K Anamorphic and framed for a 2.39:1 2K extraction,” Steel continued.